 Excavation and Foundation

-Although many companies can make a patio or walkway look nice, the key to making it long lasting is the preparation work required to ensure stability.
+Although many companies can make a patio look nice, the key to making it long lasting is the preparation work to ensure stability.
 This work includes excavating out the loam or unsuitable material to the proper depth, filling the area back in and compacting the stone and gravel in lifts to avoid settling later, using a screed on the top layer of sand or stone dust to ensure proper pitch and run off and making sure the finish grade comes together, not just on the patio and the walkway, but the entire property to ensure the line of vision is smooth and uninterrupted.